Easy-to-read. Visual. Help sales managers make informed decisions.

 Why every sales team needs a sales dashboard

 Imagine trying to organize an event without a plan.
 Imagine trying to manage a team without data as to what’s working (and what’s not).
+You’ll have the pieces but will have a difficult time putting it all together and seeing the full picture.

 Sales dashboards allow for full transparency (something we are huge advocates of) into the ins and outs of a sales organization.
+They give a bird’s eye view into the operations as well as more detailed reports into team activities.

 Sales dashboards empower individual sales reps to plan their day-to-day activities and managers to help step in (and coach) where necessary.
 Sales dashboards help VPs of Sales plan for headcount, predict quarterly revenue, and know when teams are going to exceed (or fall short of) monthly goals.An accurate, data-driven, easy-to-understand sales dashboard is a critical tool for all sales teams.